flutter/website/ui-performance/index.md

 ---
 layout: page
 title: Flutter Performance Profiling
-subtitle: Where to look when your Flutter app has UI performance issues.
+subtitle: Where to look when your Flutter app drops frames in the UI.
 description: Diagnosing UI performance issues in Flutter.
 permalink: /ui-performance/
 ---